CloudyUnity/ScholsVault2025/Modules/Code/Java/Topics/Tips.md

 If you need to determine any kind of union operation consider bitfields For example the alphabet can be stored in a 26-bit number where each bit determines whether the letter has been seen

+Assume no casts are implicit, write out c-style casts on everything explicitly